AlexMost/babel-plugin-jsx-attribute-to-const/README.md

 # babel-plugin-jsx-attribute-to-const

-A Babel plugin that transforms specific JSX attributes into constants, improving code readability and performance by avoiding inline object and array definitions.
+A Babel plugin that intelligently transforms specified JSX attributes into constants, aims to enhance performance of your React components.
+This plugin targets inline object and array definitions, which, when used directly in JSX, can lead to unnecessary re-renders and affect performance.

 ## Table of Contents